trilliumyogacenter/trilliumyogacenter.github.io/_posts/classes/2015-07-01-Yoga-for-Strength-and-Hip-Opening.markdown

 ---
-title:  "Yoga for Strength and Hip Opening"
+title:  "Happy Hour Yoga"
 categories: class
 classidentifier: strengthandhip
-teacher: barkley
+teacher: barklay
 type: on-going
 dropins: yes
 ---
-The focus of this class is to build strength, increase body awareness, and to bring release to the hip and lower back muscles.
-The first half of the class is active and strength building.
-The second half involves gentle and relaxing hip opening sequences.
-This class is appropriate for all levels.
+Kick your weekend off right!
+Happy Hour Yoga is a fun class for all levels using energetic music.
+The first half of class will focus on active postures to build strength, and the second half will feature a slow relaxing sequence aimed at relieving tension in the body and mind.

 Fridays 5:30pm-6:30pm